 Signs & Symptoms of ODD in Children

-Oppositional defiant disorder (ODD) isn’t just being strong willed or argumentative.
+Oppositional defiant disorder (ODD) isn’t just being strong-willed or argumentative.
 It is normal for kids to argue sometimes and say no to things that adults want them to do; adolescents are wired to seek more freedom and autonomy.
 However, children with ODD take these behaviors to an unhealthy extreme that may require treatment.
-Knowing the signs and symptoms of ODD is crucial to determining if you may need to seek professional help or if your kid is just going through a difficult phase.
+Knowing the signs and symptoms of ODD is crucial to determining if you may need to seek professional help.

 Hostility Toward Authority